mtumilowicz/cryptography-hsm-workshop/readme.txt

 * PKCS #11 is not an implementation of a API, it is a specification for the implementation of the API
     * OASIS Open provides only a set of ANSI C header files defining the interface exposed to client application
     * HSM vendor is responsible for providing concrete implementation of the functionalities specified in PKCS #11
+        * which you need to install and configure according to manufacturer's instructions
 * applications can address cryptographic devices (tokens)
     * example: smart cards, USB keys, and Hardware Security Modules (HSMs)
     * and can perform cryptographic functions as implemented by these tokens